ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-7-Object.rst

 of the built-in ``java.lang`` package.
 If a parent class isn't specified using the ``extends`` keyword, the class will inherit from the ``Object`` class.
 What does a class inherit from the ``Object`` class?
 The |AP CSA Reference Sheet|
-lists the two main methods that are most frequenly:
+lists the two main methods that are most frequently used:

 - ``String toString()``
 - ``boolean equals(Object other)``